 About the event

 Russian characters emerge at BFO’s concert from three composers who found writing music a hard task.
 Lyadov was hindered by his own laziness; of his few surviving works, the concert features his music depicting nature in a fairy-tale world.
 Because of their harsh sound, Lyadov excluded all brass instruments from his score.
 Written in the turbulent year of 1917, Prokofiev’s Violin Concerto treats the solo violin as first among equals rather than a dominating virtuoso.
 Rachmaninoff’s Symphony No. 3 wasn’t an easy delivery either.
 Neither critics, nor the audience were overwhelmed by the new work: posterity, however, did justice to the composer.
-The soloist is Alina Ibragimova, praised for her “immediacy and honesty” (The Guardian), whereas the orchestra plays under the baton of BFO’s regular guest conductor, music director of the Deutsches Symphonie-Orchester Berlin and the Glyndebourne Festival Opera, Robin Ticciati.
+The orchestra plays under the baton of BFO’s regular guest conductor, music director of the Deutsches Symphonie-Orchester Berlin and the Glyndebourne Festival Opera, Robin Ticciati.

 Owing to his absenteeism, Lyadov was expelled from the conservatory but, thanks to his gifts, he was readmitted.
 It was he who was commissioned to compose The Firebird yet he was disinclined to write it within a year.
 His outstanding abilities were not matched with industriousness, hence his small output.
 Always living within his own fairy-tale world, Lyadov is now known for just three of his compositions.
 The Enchanted Lake evokes a legend from Kalevala, as well as an untouched landscape full of fairies, about a Russian lake.
 The instruments, sluggishly awakening from their silence, use impressionistic harmonies to depict the ruffling of the motionless yet always changing water under the stars in a slow tempo – eventually the sound of the instruments gradually fades away.